DGtal-team/DGtalTools/README.md

   - 3dImageViewer: tools to display 3d slice images (.vol, .pgm3d and  dicom with ITK) with QGLViewer.
   - 3dSDPViewer: basic display of a sequence of 3d points (as voxel or sphere) and vectors by using QGLviewer.
   - 3dVolViewer: volume file (.vol, .pgm3d and dicom with ITK ) viewer with QGLViewer.
+  - 3dHeightMapViewer: display a 2D image as heightmap by using QGLviewer
   - displayContours: display discrete contours from various format (.fc (freemanchain), .sdp).
   - meshViewer: display 3D mesh from OFS or OFF format.
   - patternTriangulation: a new tool that draws with Board2D the convex hull, the closest-point Delaunay triangulation or the farthest-point Delaunay triangulation of a pattern.